gohugoio/hugo/content/en/functions/safe/HTML.md

 ---
 title: safe.HTML
-description: Declares a provided string as a safeHTML string.
+description: Declares the given string as a safeHTML string.
 categories: []
 keywords: []
 action: